-This core’s resources and expertise stimulate synergy among the components of the Indiana Alzheimer Disease Center and improves faculty development and research in neurodegeneration.
-The core promotes and disseminates concepts and functions of Indiana Alzheimer Disease Center cores to students and trainees, facilitates coordination among established faculty, and guides junior faculty in obtaining funding and facilitate their career stability.
+This core’s resources and expertise stimulate synergy among the components of the Indiana Alzheimer's Disease Research Center and improves faculty development and research in neurodegeneration.
+The core promotes and disseminates concepts and functions of Indiana Alzheimer's Disease Research Center cores to students and trainees, facilitates coordination among established faculty, and guides junior faculty in obtaining funding and facilitate their career stability.

 Members of the Research Education Core help researchers develop translational skills to move basic findings to clinical interventions and clinical findings to mechanistic studies.
 The core’s critical innovation is to improve upon current practices by adding rational, methodical training, and mentoring specifically devoted to critical skills underlying publication and successful grant preparation.